-Born in Shirebrook on April 30th, 1905, William Walter Keeton played his early cricket for Mansfield Colliery C.C.
+Born in Shirebrook on 30 April 1905, Walter Keeton played his early cricket for Mansfield Colliery CC.
 He had a trial at Trent Bridge nets in June 1925, appeared in three 2nd XI games that summer and accepted a post on the Trent Bridge staff for 1926.
-Heading the 2nd XI averages in 1926, he made his first-class debut for Nottinghamshire v Hampshire at Trent bridge on July 28th of that year.
+Heading the 2nd XI averages in 1926, he made his First-Class debut for Nottinghamshire v Hampshire at Trent bridge in July that year.

-The continued success of Nottinghamshire old brigade, George Gunn, Whysall, Payton held back Keeton's advance to full-time county cricket.
+The continued success of the Nottinghamshire old brigade - George Gunn, Whysall, Payton - held back Keeton's advance to full-time county cricket.
 In 1929 he played twice and in 1930 not at all.

 Keeton was introduced in the sixth game of 1931, he made 20 and 37.
 He opened in the seventh game versus Surrey, did not make many runs but the committee persevered with him and in the 12th match he hit his maiden century.

 He began 1932 with a century against Sussex and his run of good scores went right through the season.
-May 18th, 1932 was a Red Letter day in Nottinghamshire cricket history, for Keeton was accompanied to the wicket by C. B Harris for the first time to open the innings for the county.
+On 18 May 1932, a Red Letter day in Nottinghamshire cricket history, Keeton was accompanied to the wicket by Charley Harris for the first time to open the innings for the county.
 The pair did not achieve instant success.
 In fact their first few partnerships were very moderate affairs.
-It was not until August 14th, after Nottinghamshire had given Keeton, Hardstaff, G. V. Gunn and Shipston as experimental partners, that the firm of Keeton and Harris realised their first 100 partnership - against Glamorgan at Trent Bridge.
+It was not until August, after Nottinghamshire had given Keeton Joe Hardstaff, George Vernon Gunn and Frank Shipston as experimental partners, that the firm of Keeton and Harris realised their first 100 partnership - against Glamorgan at Trent Bridge.

-The first three months of 1933 proved very moderate ones for Keeton, but on August 5th he hit the first hundred of the summer and five successive fruitful innings: 129, 66, 110, 168 and 110.
+The first three months of 1933 proved very moderate ones for Keeton, but on 5 August he hit the first hundred of the summer and five successive fruitful innings followed: 129, 66, 110, 168 and 110.
 Two hundreds and another fifty came before the end of the season and he had the unusual distinction of completing 1,000 runs in a calender month.

-On January 19th, 1935 Keeton was walking to a shop near his home in Mansfield when he was knocked down by a passing lorry, he suffered fractured ribs, concussion and abrasions.
+On 19 January 1935, Keeton was walking to a shop near his home in Mansfield when he was knocked down by a passing lorry and suffered fractured ribs, concussion and abrasions.
 Five weeks were spent in hospital and a further 10 in a convalescence.
-The newspapers were doubtful if he would play at all in 1935, but he was well enough to turn out for the Nottinghamshire Club and Ground on May 30th and for the 1st XI on June 22nd.
+The newspapers were doubtful if he would play at all in 1935, but he was well enough to turn out for the Nottinghamshire Club and Ground on 30 May and for the First XI in June.

-On July 15th at the Oval against Middlesex he batted all day for 263*, whilst Nottinghamshire reached 480 for 5.
-He began in fine style making 22 before Harris scored a single, his fifty came in 50 minutes, but slowed down and did not reach his 100 until half an hour after lunch.
+On 15 July at the Oval against Middlesex he batted all day for 263no, whilst Nottinghamshire reached 480 for 5.
+He began in fine style making 22 before Harris scored a single, his fifty came in 50 minutes, but he slowed down and did not reach his 100 until half an hour after lunch.
 Up to that stage his innings was faultless but he was dropped at 110 by Brown off Sims and again by the same combination at 135.
 Hotchin misjudged a high catch at 150, while at 176 he was dropped in the gulley and at 196 in the slip.
-His 300 came on Monday morning after 7 hours batting out of total of 536.
+His 300 came on the Monday morning, after seven hours batting, out of total of 536.

-On the strength of his he was chosen for the 3rd Test at the Oval and opened with Hutton, scoring 0 and 20 It was his second and final match for England.
+On the strength of this he was chosen for the third Test at the Oval and opened with Hutton, scoring 0 and 20; it was his second and final match for England.
 Keeton was named one of the Wisden Cricketers of the Year for 1940, largely as a result of this record-breaking innings.

 Keeton's contract with Nottinghamshire was due to end with the 1951 season and in normal circumstances he would have retired, but in view of his batting, he accepted another season's contract.
-He appeared however only once in 1952 and it was his final first-class match against Yorkshire at Bradford on June 28th.
+He appeared however only once in 1952 - his final First-Class match against Yorkshire at Bradford.

-After retiring from first-cass cricket he had a sports outfitters and latterly worked as a clerk for the N.C.B.
+After retiring from First-Class cricket he had a sports outfitters and latterly worked as a clerk for the National Coal Board.

 In his younger days he was a well-known soccer player, representing Sunderland, Nottingham Forest and Grantham Town as an inside right.